-Use the information in Figure 1 to support the view that priority should be given to reducing the emission of carbon dioxide from the human activities mentioned.
+information in Figure 1 to support the view that priority should be given to g the emission of carbon dioxide from the human activities mentioned.

 Item 2:

-Use the information in Figure 1 to support the view that the effects of human activity do not constitute a real problem.
+information in Figure 1 to support the view that the effects of human activity constitute a real problem.

+Use the

+Use the